-The interest amount is put at label L. The loan is not included in the total value for this industry code.
+The company writes the interest amount at L. The loan is not included in the total value for this industry code.

-As there is no other market research activity with international related parties, the interest is the only amount out at this label.
+As there is no other market research activity with international related parties, the interest is the only amount written at this label.